copdips/copdips.github.io/docs/posts/2025/2025-02-01-python-type-hints.md

 Type hints ([PEP 484](https://peps.python.org/pep-0484/)) have been a major focus of recent Python releases, and I was particularly intrigued when I heard about [Guido van Rossum's work on MyPy at Dropbox](https://blog.dropbox.com/topics/company/thank-you--guido), where the team needed robust tooling to migrate their codebase from Python 2 to Python 3.

 Today, type hints are [essential for modern Python development](https://mypy.readthedocs.io/en/stable/faq.html#would-my-project-benefit-from-static-typing).
 They significantly enhance IDE capabilities and AI-powered development tools by providing better code completion, static analysis, and error detection.
-This mirrors the evolution we've seen with TypeScript's adoption over traditional JavaScript—explicit typing leads to more reliable and maintainable code.
+This mirrors the evolution we've seen with TypeScript's adoption over traditional JavaScript-explicit typing leads to more reliable and maintainable code.

 The majority of this post is based on [MyPy documentation](https://mypy.readthedocs.io/).